GregoryUrban/webdb-i-challenge/queries.md

 WHERE CustomerName LIKE '%market%'
 ;

-## add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
+## STRETCH (listed in readme as stretch, here was not labled as stretch) add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.
 INSERT INTO Customers (CustomerName, Address, City, PostalCode, Country) VALUES ("Bilbo Baggins", "1 Hobbit-Hole", "Bag End", "111", "Middle Earth") ;

+OR

+INSERT INTO Customers (CustomerName, ContactName, Address, City, PostalCode, Country) VALUES (The Shire, Bilbo Baggins, 1 Hobbit-Hole, Bag End, 1111, Middle Earth);

+Easy lookup:
+SELECT * FROM [Customers]
+WHERE ContactName LIKE "%Bilbo%"

-## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
+## STRETCH (listed in readme as stretch, here was not labled as stretch) update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.
 UPDATE Customers
 SET PostalCode = '11122'
 WHERE CustomerName = "Bilbo Baggins"
 ;

-## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
+## STRETCH (listed in readme as stretch, here was not labled as stretch) list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
 SELECT COUNT(Orders.CustomerID) AS OrderCount, Customers.CustomerName, Orders.OrderID,  Orders.OrderDate
 FROM Orders
 INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID GROUP BY Customers.CustomerName
 ;

-## list customers names and the number of orders per customer.
+## STRETCH (listed in readme as stretch, here was not labled as stretch) list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
 SELECT COUNT(Orders.CustomerID) as OrderCount, Customers.CustomerName
 FROM Orders
 INNER JOIN Customers ON Orders.CustomerID=Customers.CustomerID